jeldja/VIP_EPIC_Behavioral_Analysis/README.md

 Preferences
 Preferences Analysis

-Preference Analysis contains code to run Bradley Terry Model and the Davidson Bradley Terry Model.
+Preference folder contains code to run the Davidson Bradley Terry Model.
 We used the Davidson Bradley Terry Model to rank different assistance modes.

+Preference Analysis folder contains codes to run the statistical analysis.
+Within the folder has the BL Experiments analysis and the Summer AB Experiments folders.
+Each of the folder contains the code we ran for each experiment.

+statsticsRepeatedMeasures.py = Repeated ANOVA measures tests
+averageCode.py = mean of each assistance level